VictorFilimonov/aerothemeplazma/README.md

 In order to have this theme truly work, you'll need to have KDE Plasma installed on your system.
 This theme also assumes that you're using KDE provided programs and other Qt programs (Dolphin, Konsole, etc.).
-This theme collection also assumes that you're using Kwin as the window manager.
+This theme collection also assumes that you're using KWin as the window manager.
 You can technically run compiz on KDE for marginally better results, however I've found that compiz is really buggy and crashes on my machine, so I choose not to use it.